 Known as the Silver State, Nevada is home to the picturesque Lake Tahoe, Mojave Desert, and the Sierra Nevada mountains.
 The state has a population of three million residents.

-Despite Nevada’s picturesque setting of mountains, lakes and deserts, challenging substance abuse problems exist among its residents.
+Despite Nevada’s picturesque setting of mountains, lakes, and deserts, challenging substance abuse problems to exist among its residents.
 Nevada saw 2,752 opioid overdoses between 2010 and 2015.
 Nevada ranked fourth-highest in the United States for fatal drug overdoses in 2015.